When is Tulip Time?

 The tulips in Pella are intentionally planted to be at their best during Tulip Time.
 The gardeners plant a broad variety of tulips with differing maturation dates for the best chance at some color for the festival.
 However, Mother Nature always has the last word, so it’s hard to perfectly predict when is the optimal opportunity to see the most tulips in full bloom.
 But, it’s fairly safe to say that you should see beds of tulips in bloom from the week before Tulip Time through the week after.

 How are the Tulip Queen and Court chosen?

-Between November and March, the girls are fitted in their costumes and prepare the program they present at functions throughout the state.
-Between March and Tulip Time, the girls will make 44 appearances.
+Between November and March, the Queen and Court are fitted in their costumes and prepare the program they present at functions throughout the state.
+Between March and Tulip Time, the Court will make over forty appearances.

 Who sponsors/supports the Pella Tulip Time festival?

 The festival is one of the major events supported by the Pella Historical Society and Museums.
 It is an important fundraiser for this organization.